Snow makes a landscape more beautiful, if rather cold! London snow is relatively rare, but Instagram caught some beauties recently.

-Winter really seemed to set in this weekend, with snow across the United States, from Florida to New England.
+Almost anywhere you were this weekend, winter really seemed to set in, with snow across the United States, from Florida to New England.
 There was snow in London, too, and Instagram really stepped up to the challenge with some fantastic pics of the white stuff falling all over town.

 From Kensington Palace to Hampstead Heath, here are some gorgeous scenes of snow in London.
 Have any of your own?
 Tag us on Instagram with #VirginVacations to share!

 First we have gorgeous, Neoclassical Somerset House putting on the holiday spirit and looking even more lovely than ever with snowflakes falling!